Mar 22nd, 2005

 A Little Bit About Me

-Now I am a full-time mum and I mostly write about gardening.
-Aside from My Tiny Plot I write for Horticulture magazine and occasionally other titles.
+Now, I am a full-time mum who also writes about gardening.
+Aside from My Tiny Plot I write for Horticulture magazine, Grounded Magazine and occasionally other titles.
 I was certified as a Master Gardener of Oregon in October 2013.

 Of course, I love to take photographs too.
 The camera I use for photography is a Canon EOS 550D with an EF 18-200mm kit lens and 70-300mm Sigma macro lens.